Co-Founder and Research Director, The Council on Strategic Risks and The Center for Climate and Security

-Francesco “Frank” Femia is Co-Founder and Research Director of the Council on Strategic Risks (CSR), Co-Founder of the Center for Climate and Security, as well as Director and Senior Advisor of the International Military Council on Climate and Security (IMCCS).
+Francesco “Frank” Femia is Co-Founder and Research Director of the Council on Strategic Risks (CSR) and the Center for Climate and Security, as well as Co-Founder and Senior Advisor at the International Military Council on Climate and Security (IMCCS).
 He oversees all of CSR’s research and analysis efforts, including at the Center for Climate and Security, the Janne E. Nolan Center on Strategic Weapons and the Converging Risks Lab.

-Previously, Francesco served as Chief Executive Officer of the Council on Strategic Risks from 2018-2020, President of the Center for Climate and Security from 2011-2018, and Co-Chair of the Climate and Security Advisory Group – the primary forum for climate and security dialogue in the U.S. national security community.
-Before that, he was Program Director at the Connect U.S. Fund, where he led programs ranging from climate resilience to mass atrocity prevention and response.
+Previously, Francesco served as Chief Executive Officer of the Council on Strategic Risks from 2018-2020, President of the Center for Climate and Security from 2011-2018, and Co-Chair of the Climate and Security Advisory Group from 2011-2018 – the primary forum for climate and security dialogue in the U.S. national security community.
+He also served as Director of the International Military Council on Climate and Security (IMCCS) from 2019-2020.
+Before that, he was Program Director at the Connect U.S. Fund from 2007-2011, where he led programs ranging from climate resilience to mass atrocity prevention and response.

 Francesco holds a master’s degree from the London School of Economics and Political Science (LSE), where he focused on European foreign policy, security and defense issues.
 He serves as a mentor and strategist for the Obama Foundation Scholars program, and on the Advisory Board of the Nuclear Security Working Group.